PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 \textbf{Sequential Recommendation Model.} We propose a parameterized sequence model $f_\theta: \mathcal{H} \times \mathcal{T} \times \mathcal{S} \rightarrow \mathbb{R}^{|\mathcal{I}|}$ that maps a user's interaction history, item types, and surface context to item scores, where $\mathcal{H}$ denotes the space of all possible interaction histories.
 The model parameters $\theta$ are optimized over the collection of user interaction sequences $\{H(u, t_{\text{max}}) \mid u \in \mathcal{U}\}$ to maximize the likelihood of observed user interactions while accounting for the heterogeneous nature of actions and surfaces.
 This enables the model to learn nuanced behavioral patterns that depend on both what users interact with and how and where they interact with it.

 In this section, we describe the model architecture and serving infrastructure for \pinrec.
-We start with an overview of the model, including outcome-conditioned generation and multi-token prediction.
-Next, we explain how items in the sequence are encoded and processed, and how the training loss is computed.
+We start with an overview of the model, including outcome-conditioned generation.
+Next, we explain how items in the sequence are encoded and processed.
+Then we talk about how we perform pretraining on a unified data and how we fine-tune for a surface-specific data.
 Finally, we describe inference mode operation and provide details about our real-time serving architecture, which is powered by Nvidia Triton.